What Is The Intrinsic Value of Bitcoin?

 But why does this make Bitcoin valuable?

 Many believe Bitcoin to be a risky asset, and it is riskier than some, but all assets are risky, just ask Kodak, Hertz, or Blockbuster investors.

 And with the state of the global economy, other than FAANGs the markets are pretty much all in decline.

-Many are predicting the biggest markets’ downturn since the Great Depression, so Bitcoin’s uncorrelation with stocks, could prove to be a good way to diversify an investment portfolio.
+Many are predicting the biggest market downturn since the Great Depression.
+Therefore, Bitcoin’s uncorrelation with stocks, could prove to be a good way to diversify an investment portfolio.

 Having Bitcoin in a portfolio reduces overall portfolio risk and savvy investors know this, just ask Wall Street legend Paul Tudor Jones.